nevakee716/cwNetwork/Help_layout.md

 * SearchText Box
 * More Options
 * Custom Display String Support
+* Add Translations i18n like Data/Common/i18n

 ## Description
 Allow you to display objects and their associations in a network.
 The layout provide the same interaction than diagram, simple click for popOUT and double click to go on the objectPage.
 This layout can be use on IndexPage of ObjectPage.

+In case of several association, the layout will display only one edge between node, if arrow are in different way, it will display both.
+The size of the edge will depend of the number of association.

 ## Screen Shot
 The layout will scan all of your hierarchy tree, and put it in a network.